 Whilst beaches might not be the first thing you think of when you think of South Korea, the truth is that it actually has some pretty good beaches.
-Many of them can be reaches within a short distance of capital Seoul, as South Korea isn’t the largest country by any means, and the East coast of the country is known for it’s beaches.
+Many of them can be reaches within a short distance of capital Seoul, as South Korea isn’t the largest country by any means (there’s nowhere near as many beaches here as the beaches in Japan), and the East coast of the country is known for its beaches.
 As well as this, you can also look at Jeju island, just off the South coast of SK.

 But out of all the beaches in the country, which ones are most worth visiting?
 Well, we’re going to check out some of the better beaches that South Korea has to offer.

 There are some beaches in South Korea that are very beautiful, though the country is on the northern side of the equator.
 In fact, there are many beaches in South Korea that can be described as one of the best Beaches in Asia.
 Beaches in South Korea may be divided into some types according to their size, shape and other conditions.

 The main surfing beach in South Korea is found in the North East coast of the country, around 10km from Yangyang.
 Whilst not many people will have this location on their travel agendas, it’s a great beach in South Korea.
 It’s only around 2 hours to get to Yangyang from the capital Seoul, so it’s often visited from people trying to escape the busy city.

 This beach is also referred to as Surfyy beach, and I’m sure you can guess the reason for this.
 Of course, it’s an amazing beach for surfers but it is split, so if you’re only looking to go swimming, then you won’t get in that way of anyone.

 The beach itself is a few kilometers long, and the town that surrounds it is pretty cool as well.
 If you like a laid back atmosphere where people don’t take themselves too seriously, then heading to Surfyy beach is a must.

 Time from Seoul: 2 hours | Best for: Surfing!